MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Sweden/how-to-set-up-automatic-account-posting-groups.md

     ms.author: edupont

 ---
-# How to: Set Up Automatic Account Posting Groups
+# How to: Set Up Automatic Account Posting Groups - Sweden
 To use automatic account codes, you must create an automatic account posting group.

 ## To set up automatic account posting groups